yuvalmGS/gigaspaces-wiki-jekyll/tutorials/net-tutorial-part5.markdown

 And now we deploy the PU onto the IMDG:
 {%highlight java%}
-GS_HOME\bin\gs.sh deploy  eventPU.jar
+GS_HOME\bin\gs.sh deploy  EventPu.jar
 {%endhighlight%}
-We assume that the jar we created is named eventPU.jar
+We assume that the jar we created is named tutorial.jar

 If you startup the Admin UI you will be able to see that through the deployment a space called eventSpace was created and a PU named with the jar name.